hyperledger-archives/sawtooth-docs-archive/faq/docker.md

 It is best to set [\$SAWTOOTH_HOME]{.title-ref} so all the configuration and data is under one root directory.

-## I get this error running Docker: `ERROR: manifest for hyperledger/sawtooth-validator:1.2 not found`
+<h2 id="i-get-error-1-2-not-found">I get this error running Docker:
+`ERROR: manifest for hyperledger/sawtooth-validator:1.2 not found`</h2>

 You are following instructions for the unreleased Sawtooth `nightly` build.
 There are no Docker images for the nightly build.
 Instead use the `latest` build documentation at
 <https://sawtooth.hyperledger.org/docs/core/releases/latest/app_developers_guide.html>

+<h2 id="why-does-network-not-start-subsequent-runs"> Why doesn't
-## Why doesn\'t sawtooth-default-poet.yaml start the network successfully on subsequent runs ?
+sawtooth-default-poet.yaml start the network successfully on subsequent runs?</h2>

 The root cause is the stale volume mounted, these are mounted for storing sawtooth keys in order to share between the containers.
 If you